top of page

 What Google Really Looks for in Business Reviews (And What Most People Miss)

 This article offers actionable advice for businesses seeking to leverage Google Business reviews for better online visibility.
 It reveals the essential elements that Google considers when assessing reviews, including authenticity, specificity, location relevance, recency, and reviewer credibility.
-The post also emphasises the value of engaging with reviews and fostering natural, consistent feedback patterns, ultimately guiding businesses toward building genuine trust with both customers and Google.

 Google Business Reviews